drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 If you want to customize the firmware, it is recommended to create a new directory, copy the files to that directory and rename the ino file per the above.

-After installing the Arduino IDE and Teensy package, you should be able to double click on the ino file to start an IDE session.
+After installing the Arduino IDE and Teensy package, you should be able to double click on the ino file to start an IDE session, or start the IDE and navigate to the directory and open the file.

 #### Setting up and running the Python codes